 On our way home, we were sat behind a lorry with the REG: “LET 17 8E”.
 I am a huge Beatles fan, so the licence plate felt like a message from the world, telling me to let go of the anger, frustration and stress.
 So that’s what I’m going to do – as soon as Sam has a start date, anyway!

-We’d never have been offered this school place without the knock backs we’ve had and the bumps in the road we have faced.
+We’d never have been offered this school place… If we hadn’t had all the knock backs and bumps in the road.
 For me personally, it kind of feels like the universe is pushing my back to my family.
 Towards the town my Father grew up in.
 Where my Mum still lives, and where lots of my relatives and friends live as well.